ONSdigital/dp-cli/README.md

 Available Commands:
-  clean            Delete data from your local environment create-repo      Creates a new repository with the typical Dissemination Platform configurations generate-project Generates the boilerplate for a given project type help             Help about any command import           Import data into your local developer environment
+  clean            Delete data from your local environment completion       Generate the autocompletion script for the specified shell create-repo      Creates a new repository with the typical Dissemination Platform configurations eks              EKS cluster management commands generate-project Generates the boilerplate for a given project type help             Help about any command import           Import data into your local developer environment